bluerobotics/bluerobotics.github.io/brov2/specifications.md

  - Analog screen for the Standard _BlueROV2_.
 We recommend [this one](https://www.adafruit.com/products/2261).
  - A gamepad controller.
 We recommend [this XBox360 Controller](http://www.xbox.com/en-US/xbox-360/accessories/controllers/wired-controller) or [this Logitech Gamepad](http://gaming.logitech.com/en-us/product/f310-gamepad).
- - A laptop or a tablet.
-ArduSub works on Mac, Linux, Windows, iOS, and Android devices.
+ - A laptop or a Windows tablet.
+QGroundControl works on Mac, Windows, and Linux.
  - A battery for the BlueROV2.
 We recommend getting our [18AH Lithium-ion Battery](http://www.bluerobotics.com/store/electronics/batteries/battery-li-4s-18ah-r1/) or 2 or 3 of [these](http://www.hobbyking.com/hobbyking/store/uh_viewItem.asp?idProduct=56844)
  - A battery charger, we use and recommend [this one](https://hobbyking.com/en_us/turnigy-reaktor-300w-20a-ac-dc-synchronous-balance-charger-discharger-us-plug.html).